-[14] In rebuttal, the Complainant requested that all evidence and argument provided in rebuttal on this issue from File #72691 be brought forward to this hearing.
-The Complainant, along with Exhibit C2 from File #72691, provided the following evidence and argument with respect to this issue:
+[14] In rebuttal, the Complainant provided a 162 page disclosure document that was entered into the hearing as "Exhibit C2".
+The Complainant, along with Exhibit C2, provided the following evidence and argument with respect to this issue:

 [15] A chart comparing the weighted average, average and median of the lease rate analyses provided by the Respondent as indicated above.
 The Complainant highlighted that the 2013 office lease rate weighted average was \$17.47 per sf, while the 2012 weighted average was \$15.93 per sf.
 A difference of \$1.54 per sf.
 The 2013 assessed net rental rate is \$19.00 per sf, while the 2012 assessment rate was \$14.00 per sf.
 A difference of \$5.00 per sf.
 The Complainant argued that the requested net rental rate of \$16.00 is a \$2.00 increase over the prior year's assessment rate and is justified when comparing the weighted averages of lease rates over the last two years.